 When Application Performance Analyzer v14.0 or a later version is running in a sysplex group with earlier versions of Application Performance Analyzer, it must use the earlier version 2.2 checkpoint file until all members of the sysplex group are upgraded to v14.0 or a later version.
-In this case, the configuration setting COMPAT=(CHKFILEV=22) must be set for all members in the group.
-For more information, see the COMPAT setting in "CONFIG BASIC statement" on page 31.
+In this case, the configuration setting COMPAT=(CHKFILEV=22) must be set for all the v14.0 (or later) members in the group.
+For more information, see the COMPAT setting in "CONFIG BASIC statement" on page 29.